Archdiocese of Chihuahua

-The Roman Catholic Archdiocese of Chihuahua (Archidioecesis Chihuahuensis) is a diocese of the Latin Church of the Roman Catholic Church in Mexico.
+The Archdiocese of Chihuahua (Archidioecesis Chihuahuensis) is a diocese of the Latin Church of the Catholic Church in Mexico.

 Early history

 Erected in 1891 from the Diocese of Durango, the diocese consisted of the State of Chihuahua in its entirety.
 The Durango Diocese had been erected in 1620 as the diocese for the entire northern area of New Spain and is considered a mother diocese: Sonora, St Louis, New Mexico and Chihuahua were formed from Durango as population expanded in the 18th and 19th centuries.